Princeton-Robot-Planning-and-Learning/prbench/README_TIDYBOT.md

 1. **Import Errors**: Make sure all TidyBot dependencies are installed
 2. **Model File Errors**: Verify model files are in the correct location
-3. **Policy Errors**: Check that the policy type is compatible with the scene type
-4. **Memory Issues**: TidyBot environments can be memory-intensive; close environments properly
+3. **Memory Issues**: TidyBot environments can be memory-intensive; close environments properly

 ### Getting Help